Below you’ll find the answers to some of the most commonly asked questions about our preschool.

 Discipline is an ongoing process embedded in the child’s experience and relationships.
 We embrace the definition of “discipline” as meaning “to teach.”
 The primary focus for teachers is to support young children’s self-image as capable of self-control, verbal problem-solving, and responding to others with kindness and empathy.
 All human beings want to feel respect and self-worth and have a sense of belonging.
 At our preschool, we do not punish children, we educate children.
 By honoring their interests and needs, we know this will enable them to become capable, responsible, successful adults.
 It is possible that some children may exhibit consistent negative behaviors that are detrimental to the ongoing safety and security of the children in the program.
 Such situations will be handled discreetly, with compassion, and in partnership with the family.

 For the safety of our children and staff, at this time we are not offering in-person tours.
-We have a virtual tour of our school available on our website.
+To schedule a Zoom tour, please email our Assistant Director of Admissions at email@example.com.

 Please email firstname.lastname@example.org for any further information / questions.

 The first step is to fill out an application on our website.
 Once your application is submitted, your child is automatically on our waitlist.
 When a space is available you will be notified by phone or email.
 Notifications for the upcoming school year will be sent out in early March.
 Spaces for the current school year will be offered only when a space becomes available.
 Filling out an application does not guarantee your child a space.